Rema-Kalenga Wildlife Sanctuary: Biodiversity

-Rema-Kalenga wildlife sanctuary is rich in rare species plants & animals.
-The forest currently has 37 species of mammals, 167 species of birds, seven species of amphibian, 18 species of reptiles and 638 species of plants.
-Specially, the forest is well known for a variety of rare bird species, like - racket tailed drongo, parrots, Hill Myna, Red Headed Trogon, Red Whiskered Bulbul, White-rumped Vulture, Kalij Pheasant, Red Jungle Fowl, owl, kingfisher, eagle, etc.
+Rema-Kalenga wildlife Sanctuary is rich in rare species of plants and animals.
+The forest holds 37 species of mammals, 167 species of birds, seven species of amphibian, 18 species of reptiles and 638 species of plants.
+It is well known for a variety of birds, including racket-tailed drongos, hill mynas, red-headed trogons, red-whiskered bulbuls, white-rumped vultures, Kalij pheasants and red jungle fowl.
+The sanctuary has been designated an Important Bird Area (IBA) by BirdLife International because it supports significant populations of many bird species.